Stopping New Terminals and Pipelines and Expansions

 Canada

 TRANS MOUNTAIN PIPELINE – The Trans Mountain pipeline expansion project would bring in 890,000 barrels of crude oil per day across Canada and out through the international Salish Sea waters in oil tankers.
 In 2019, the Canadian government formally approved an expansion of the Trans Mountain pipeline, ignoring risks to native people, climate, and the Salish Sea.
-The Trans Mountain expansion is expected to result in a massive increase in oil tankers, further endangering the Southern Resident orca population, and increasing the risk of a catastrophic oil spill of heavy diluted bitumen.
+The Trans Mountain expansion is expected to result in a 700% increase in oil tankers, further endangering the Southern Resident orca population, and increasing the risk of a catastrophic oil spill of heavy diluted bitumen.
 The Stand Up To Oil campaign is supporting the Trans Mountain Pipeline fight in British Columbia as much as we can from our side of the border, and closely tracking the Puget Sound Pipeline spur, a pipeline connecting the existing Trans Mountain pipeline to Washington’s four northern refineries.
-We are supporting BC First Nations’ work organizing and fundraising for a new wave of legal action, and putting public pressure on the insurers of the pipeline to drop the project.
+Unfortunately, pipeline construction is 98% complete as of January 2024 but at a huge economic cost.
+The Canadian government bought the pipeline for about $3 billion in order to ensure the completion of the expansion project.
+Four years later the cost of completing the project has ballooned to $34 billion–all at the expense of the Canadian taxpayer.

 Victories